JonOuyang/Gemini-API-Competition-Submission/README.md

 ```bash
 pip install -r requirements.txt
 ```
 NOTE: Depending on the environment and operating system you try to run the project on, you may have to take extra steps in installation.
-Please see the respective library documentations in that case, or email me at jonsouyang@gmail.com and I will do everything in my power to assist you
+Please see the respective library documentations in that case.

 3. Go to the .env folder and replace the placeholder values with your Gemini and elevenlabs API keys and elevenlabs URL.